 I like baths, but I don’t love them that far into pregnancy.
 It’s just HARD To hoist myself out of the bathtub.

 I mostly actually recommend warm showers.
 Just letting the water hit your back in early labor can be a NICE distraction and can also help all those muscles relax.
 Bonus if you have a massaging shower head.

 I recommend letting the warm water hitt your back and shift your hips side to side (hopefully letting those hips relax at the same time).

 In fact, that’s one of the things I go over in my natural pain management bonus video in The Online Prenatal Class for Couples.
 We go through lots of household things you can use (like racquetballs) to help your body relax during early labor and labor longer at home.

-If you’re not sure you’re quite ready, check out my birth prep kit;
+If you’re not sure you’re quite ready, check out my free beginning prenatal class.

 I hope this post helped answer any questions you had about taking a warm bath during pregnancy and if it can help induce labor.
 For more natural pain management options check out The Online Prenatal Class for Couples at the link above.

 If you have any questions don’t hesitate to ask them in the comments!